 Collisions occur when virtual shapes intersect each other in the game world.
 In Roblox, these virtual shapes are

 BasePart objects.
-What happens when they intersect is your decision through scripting.
+What happens when they intersect is your decision through the

 When considering collision handling, note the following:

 - Collisions in Roblox can cause objects to move around.
-If that’s not desirable based on your use case, disable
+If that’s undesirable in your use case, disable

 BasePart/CanCollide|CanCollideon one or both objects involved in the collision.